363 DINKY ZYGON PATROLLER (1979-1980) AND MARKS AND SPENCER COSMIC INTERCEPTOR (1979):

 The model had two dark blue firing missiles similar to those used on the 367 Space Battle Cruiser.
 These were basically spring-loaded tubes with a square button to one side.
 When a missile was inserted, it locked in place with a click and was released when the button was pressed.

 There was no ‘Dinky Toys’ or ‘Meccano’ labelling on the underside of the model and the Cosmic Interceptor similarly omitted this.
 This was due to plates being used here to create smaller holes from the re-used 729 Panavia Multi Role Combat Aircraft chassis.
-There was a covering used to hide the M.R.C.A text on both models.,
+There was a plate covering (above the ‘Made in England’ text) used to hide the M.R.C.A text on both models.

 2149/8900 MARKS AND SPENCER COSMIC INTERCEPTOR (1979):